harness/developer-hub/release-notes/delegate.md

 Harness deploys changes to Harness SaaS clusters on a progressive basis.
 This means that the features and fixes that these release notes describe may not be immediately available in your cluster.
 To identify the cluster that hosts your account, go to the **Account Overview** page.
 :::

-## Latest - July 31, 2023, Harness version 801xx, Harness Delegate version 801xx
+## Latest - August 2, 2023, Harness version 801xx, Harness Delegate version 801xx

 Harness NextGen release 801xx includes the following changes for the Harness Delegate.